Katsutami7moto/count-bitly-links/README.md

 Before you start using the utility, you will need an access token.
 Here is how to set it up:

 1. If you haven't, download the [ZIP archive](https://github.com/Katsutami7moto/count_bitly_links/archive/refs/heads/main.zip) of the script and unzip it.
 2. Go to the directory where `main.py` file is and create a file with the name `.env` (yes, it has only the extension).
+It is the file to contain environmental variables that usually store data unique to each user, thus you will need to create your own.
 3. Copy this string: `ACCESS_TOKEN='{token}'` and paste it to `.env` file.
 4. Sign up for [bit.ly](https://bit.ly) service (or log in to it, if you already had).
 5. Go to ["API" section of "Settings" page](https://app.bitly.com/settings/api/).